isomerpages/moe-greenridgesec/_admission/International Students.md

 ---
 # **International Students**

-International students are required to sit for the [Admissions Exercise for International Students (AEIS)](https://www.moe.gov.sg/admissions/international-students/admissions-exercise) or the [SupplementaryAdmissions Exercise for International Students (S-AEIS)](https://www.moe.gov.sg/admissions/international-students/supplementary-admissions-exercise).
+International students are required to sit for the [Admissions Exercise for International Students (AEIS)](https://www.moe.gov.sg/admissions/international-students/admissions-exercise) or the [SupplementaryAdmissions Exercise for International Students (S-AEIS)](https://www.moe.gov.sg/admissions/international-students/supplementary-admissions-exercise) - not found.

 Admission is subjected to the applicant’s performance in the centralised test and placement will depend on available vacancies and the applicant's declared residential area in Singapore.